 Something we tend to see a lot of during the holiday shopping season are kits and bundles.
 Retailers are anxious to sell more product and beat out competitors for a sale, so they create kits and bundles with hot items, best sellers and new arrivals.
 Small businesses can (and should) definitely take a page out of the big box retail book and create competitive kits as well.
 One industry that masters the art of the kit is the beauty industry, with retailers like Sephora and Ulta really nailing it.
-We detailed how they put together and advertised kits last year, and how you could successfully copy their skills.
-Here is our 2015 guide on how to kit in order to drive sales, featuring last year’s heavy-weight kitting champs once again.
+In a previous post, we detailed how they put together and advertised kits, and how you could successfully copy their skills.
+Here is our guide on how to kit in order to drive sales, featuring previous years’ heavy-weight kitting champs once again.

 Call It Out

 Don’t leave it in the hands of your customers to find these deals.
 Make it real simple for them – create a webpage that hosts all your kits, and provide a link from the homepage that directs them right to it.
 Sephora makes sure buyers know exactly where to find kits and bundles by linking shoppers to a curated page, right from homepage sidebar navigation.

 Creating a sense of urgency, or letting buyers know these kits are available for a limited time only, can help drive better conversions.
 A study conducted by Marketing Experiments found that in one case, a limited time $100 savings incentive increased conversions on one item by 992%.
 Another similar report found that addressing the remaining quantity of a product increased conversion rates by 500%.
 Letting shoppers know that kits and bundles are only available for a short time will encourage them to follow through with purchase, and fast.

 Share Actual Value